 Context: Mounting Talc Litigation

-The 2020 verdict came amid an unprecedented wave of lawsuits against Johnson & Johnson:
+The 2020 verdict came amid one of the largest waves of lawsuits against Johnson & Johnson in U.S. product liability history:

 By the Numbers (2020)